dimitrinicolas/skeleton-screens-concept/README.md

 [dimitrinicolas.github.io/skeleton-screens-concept](https://dimitrinicolas.github.io/skeleton-screens-concept).

 I made sure that the style sheet weighs at least 300 kb for the example by adding random strings inside.
-You can use your browser developper tools to simulate a slow internet connection.
+You can use your browser developer tools to simulate a slow internet connection.

 The source code is available in this repository: [index.html](index.html).